 The P2PP version 3 Tool - Installation

-In principle, P2PP 3.4.0 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.7.0.
+In principle, P2PP 3.4.3 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.7.0 or a higher version.
 It should thus work on a variety of Unix platforms and Linux distributions, as well as MacOS X 10.7.3 and higher.

 At present, the official ESO integration and testing platform for P2PP is Scientific Linux.

-We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.7 installed on your machine to run the software.
-As a courtesy, we also provide ready-to-use Java tarballs for some platforms.
+We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.7 (or 1.8) installed on your machine to run the software.
+As a courtesy, we also provide ready-to-use Java 1.7 tarballs for some platforms.

 Although ESO is not able to guarantee that P2PP will work correctly on all platforms, support is available on a best-effort basis from the ESO User Support Department.